Genez-io/genezio-landing-page/content/posts/google_sheets_as_apis.md

 ## Step 4: Create a new Genezio project

+Genezio simplifies server-side development by providing pre-built templates that can quickly be deployed to work with various services, including Google Sheets.
+This makes it a great option for developers looking to build scalable, serverless applications without dealing with complex configurations.

 We have prepared a couple of templates for you, depending what technology you want to use.
 Pick one of them, then click on the "Deploy now" button from one of the following Github repositories:

 - [Express.js - Google Spreadsheet App](https://github.com/Genez-io/google-sheets-as-apis-expressjs?tab=readme-ov-file#deploy)
 - [Genezio Typescript - Google Spreadsheet App](https://github.com/Genez-io/google-sheets-as-apis-typesafe?tab=readme-ov-file#deploy)

+Pro tip: With Genezio’s serverless infrastructure, you don’t need to worry about maintaining servers or scaling your backend, making it perfect for projects where you need to scale quickly.

 ## Step 5: Configure your project to access the spreadsheet data

 With the project deployed, go in the **Edit Code** interface in the browser and open the `server/service-account-key.json` file, and paste the contents of the `service-account-key.json` file you downloaded at Step 2.5.

 You will now need your Spreadsheet ID.
 Find it by:

 - Open your Google Sheet.
 - The URL will look like `https://docs.google.com/spreadsheets/d/SPREADSHEET_ID/edit#gid=0`.
 - Copy the `SPREADSHEET_ID` part from the URL.

 Open the `server/backend.ts` file in the **Edit Code** interface and set the `SPREADSHEET_ID` variable to your Spreadsheet ID that you just copied.